 Sometimes people spend most of their earnings on food.
 Some might find themselves getting into debt.
-This is a common aspect of eating disorders that no-one seems to talks about.
+This is a common aspect of eating disorders that no one seems to talk about.

 Individual personal costs for those suffering from anorexia nervosa and bulimia nervosa is estimated at £0.6 and £0.9 billion in the UK in 2021.
 This tends to include treatment related costs and food costs, both of which contribute to the strain.